 After marinating, remove the duck legs from the container and rinse off the salt and seasonings under cold water.
 (There's no need to rub the duck legs with your hands; just rinse off any visible seasonings on the surface.)

-Use scissors or a knife to trim the excess fat from the meat side of the duck legs, being careful not to cut the duck leg skin.
-Place the trimmed fat in a Dutch oven in a single layer.
 There's no need to pat the duck legs dry; simply place them in the Dutch oven, arranging the duck legs in a single layer with the skin side down.
 The remaining water on the duck legs will help prevent them from burning in the initial stage.

 Cover the Dutch oven with its lid.
 Place the Dutch oven in the oven and bake at 250°F (120°C) for 2 hours.